lff12/3dtouchEnderMaxMarlin/README.md

 I set to default of 4 probes (i.e. 16 in total) which is slow so included both configuration.h files in case you want to alter it

 Please let me know if you want a version of this firmware with different settings, I might be able to accomodate.

+With credits to the eponymous "Chad" who created the original Ender Max firmware configs (as they are not open source).
+ALL of the code written for the stock is down to him - I've just set the configs for a clone bl touch sensor!